DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - Description: You channel a deep energy to go unseen.
 - Mechanic: Major.
 For 1 or 2 PP, Until your next rest, or use of a Major or Minor Power, your stealth checks are made with Upper Hand.
 For 2 PP, this effect extends to up to 3 characters.
 This effect ends for any character who Attacks.
 - XP: 2
+- Prereq Level: 2
 - Prereq Skill: Stealth > 2
 - Tags: Stealth or Multi-target

+**Vanishing Step**

+- Description: Sometimes, moving in the shadows is easiest when no one knows where you're going.
+- Mechanic: Major.
+For 2 PP, Choose a point you can see within 10 spaces of you.
+If the space is unoccupied, you appear there Hidden.
+You cannot attempt to occupy a space that is occupied by another creature.
+- XP: 2
+- Range: 10
+- Prereq Role: Martial
+- Prereq Level: 3
+- Prereq Skill: Stealth > 1
+- Prereq Power: Hidden Strike
+- Tags: Assassin

 # Resilience